vivarium-collective/vivarium-core/doc/guides/processes.rst

 ========

 For each port, we can also specify a :term:`deriver`.
-Each process class MUST implement a `derivers` method that returns a dictionary whose keys are the ports to which we want to apply derivers.
+Each process class MAY implement a `derivers` method that returns a dictionary whose keys are the ports to which we want to apply derivers.
 For each port, the value in the dictionary must be a dictionary with the following keys: